wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 - ``h_revision`` on global objects depends on whether the object is the head of the chained list of revisions or not.
 If it is, then ``h_revision`` contains the "timestamp" of the revision at which this version of the object was committed.
+This is an odd number.
 For non-head revisions, ``h_revision`` is a pointer to a more recent revision.
-To distinguish these two cases we set the lowest bit of ``h_revision`` in the latter case.
+A pointer is always an even number.

 Transaction details